Scalable Capital Review – should you trust it with your money?

-What is refreshing about this approach is that it encompasses a simplified version of a factfind.
-If you were to engage the services of a financial adviser they are obliged under current regulation to carry out a full factfind process.
-This is a questionnaire/interview in which they ask you a series of hard facts (how much you earn) and soft facts (what are your objectives) in order to make a suitable recommendation.
-Robo-advice firms don't offer advice, which is why the term is mis-leading.
-In reality they offer a decision tree to help you self-select one of their products or portfolios.
-So it is refreshing to see Scalable Capital take a more holistic approach.
-I decided to see if I could in fact screen myself out of their investment process (i.e not be allowed to invest) based on current regulation.
+I decided to see if I could screen myself out of Scalable Capital's investment process (i.e not be allowed to invest) based on current regulation.
 I'm pleased to say that the questionnaire isn't just paying lip-service to the notion of suitability as I actually managed to be screened-out by their 'factfind' as shown by the image below (click to enlarge).
 Investing is only suitable if you have a cash buffer in savings to support you in emergencies i.e. in the event you became redundant.
 When I deliberately answered that I had no cash buffer the system informed me that investing was not suitable for me.
-That is a feather in the cap of Scalable Capital in my view as most other robo-advice firms won't actively screen-out customers.
+That is a feather in the cap of Scalable Capital in my view as many other robo-advice firms won't actively screen-out customers.
 Of course there is nothing to stop you going back and changing your answer to circumnavigate this compliance roadblock.
 Which of course I did.

 Once you've gone through the questionnaire you are then presented with a proposed Scalable Capital portfolio which I cover in more detail in the section What is 'Scalable Capital's Investment strategy' below.
 The whole process takes a little bit longer than other robo-advice firms' equivalent questionnaires but that is in part because of its robustness and customers should take comfort from that fact rather than be put off by it.

-In particular during the sign up process Scalable Capital asks about the level of loss, on paper, that would make you uncomfortable.
+In particular during the sign-up process Scalable Capital asks about the level of loss, on paper, that would make you uncomfortable.
 It's important that people don't just focus on the amount they could make but also the amount they could lose.
-This is another feather in Scalable Capital's cap as I've not seen other online investment managers demonstrate this point as effectively to potential customers.
+This is another feather in Scalable Capital's cap as, other than evestor, I've not seen other online investment managers demonstrate this point as effectively to potential customers.
 The point is that investing is not for everyone and if the market crashes you need to be comfortable that your portfolio could fall in value.
 Scalable Capital puts your capacity for loss into context versus worst-case scenarios for a variety of assets since the year 2000.

 The above online application process can also be completed via an iOS app.
 The Scalable Capital app can also be used to monitor the performance of your portfolio in real time.